splintered-reality/py_trees/CONTRIBUTING.md

 If it is a feature or bugfix that you'd like to see backported to one of the release branches, open a parallel PR for that release branch or mention that you'd like to see it backported in the original PR's description.

-### Coding

-Running `. ./venv.bash` in the root of the repository can create a nice, self-contained sandbox within which you can develop and test your contribution.

 ### The Pull Request

 Be sure to state clearly in the pull request's **description** (this helps expedite review):